stephanwaz/linearhdr/README.rst

      (but with less accuracy) so make sure to use the --exact flag so shutter and aperture are not double corrected.

-The "range" option can be used to set the lowend acceptable value, by default and raw values below .01 (2^-6.64386) are counted out of ranges, but for some raw images with higher bit depth there may be useful information in this low end that could reduce noise.
+The "range" option can be used to set the low end acceptable value, by default and raw values below .01 are counted out of ranges, but for some raw images with higher bit depth there may be useful information in this low end that could reduce noise.
 Alternative, low bit depth or less reliable cameras may be too noisy in this range to provide useful signal:noise ratios. by extending the range parameter, it is possible to build HDR images from